w3c/ColorWeb-CG/hdr-big-picture.md

 A display is HDR capable if it can produce colors brighter than `white`.

-A display's HDR capability is quantified by its linear HDR headroom.
+A display's HDR capability is quantified by its linear HDR headroom, which is the ratio of its peak brightness to the brightness of white.
+A display is standard dynamic range (SDR) only if its linear HDR headroom is equal to 1 (it can never be less than 1).
 A display is HDR if its linear HDR headroom is greater than 1.
-A display is standard dynamic range (SDR) only if its linear HDR headroom is equal to 1.

 SDR displays are important and will be with us forever.
 This strategy must be well-defined and high quality in SDR.